Jhulelal Institute of Technology

 Jhulelal Institute of Technology (JIT) is an engineering and management college established in 2008 is named after the community God of Sindhi people-Jhulelal (Sindhi/Urdu: جهوللال), (Sanskrit: झूलेलाल) or Dariyalal.

-The institute is affiliated with the Rashtrasant Tukadoji Maharaj Nagpur University and approved by the All India Council for Technical Education (AICTE).
+The institute is affiliated with the Rashtrasant Tukadoji Maharaj Nagpur University and approved by the All India Council for Technical Education (AICTE), as an autonomous institute.

 JIT offers undergraduate and postgraduate programs in various engineering disciplines such as computer science, electronics and telecommunication, mechanical engineering, civil engineering, and electrical engineering.
 The institute also offers a master's degree in business administration (MBA) and a diploma in mechanical engineering.

-The faculty at JIT comprises highly qualified and experienced professors who impart education through a combination of lectures, practical sessions, and interactive sessions.
-The institute provides a conducive learning environment that encourages students to excel in academics and extracurricular activities.

-JIT has state-of-the-art infrastructure with well-equipped laboratories, libraries, computer centers, and sports facilities.
-The institute also has a dedicated placement cell that helps students to secure employment in leading companies through campus recruitment drives.

-JIT is committed to providing quality education to its students and preparing them to become successful engineers and business professionals.
-It has consistently been ranked among the top engineering colleges in Maharashtra and has a strong alumni network spread across the world.

 Campus

 JIT campus is 5.5 km from Koradi Naka.
 The campus is divided into two buildings.
 The academic area chiefly comprises the main building and another building where the auditorium is located.

-The institute has basketball, volleyball and badminton courts.
-It also has an indoor games facility for students, where they play table tennis, carrom, chess and cards.
+The institute has basketball, volleyball, and badminton courts.
+It also has an indoor games facility for students, where they play table tennis, carrom, chess, and cards.